ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 }
 ```

-The next step is to have the `ShoppingCartGrain` implement the `IShoppingCart`.
+The next step is to have the `ShoppingCartGrain` implement the `IShoppingCart` interface.
 However, it also needs to inherit from `Grain` to make it a grain.

 ```csharp
 public class ShoppingCartGrain : Grain, IShoppingCart